SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/troubleshooting.md

 ![x -screenshot][img2]

-This is due to users does not have sufficient read access to the SharePoint Group area where the Integration App is, and/or users do not have sufficient read access to the SharePoint root area
+This is due to users does not have sufficient read access to the SharePoint Group area where the Integration App is, and/or users do not have sufficient read access to the SharePoint root area.

 ### During the upload of new templates or creating new documents in SharePoint